Small black dog looks off into distance

 Upper Respiratory Infection

 URI, or upper respiratory infection, in cats is very similar to a common cold in humans.
 OHS cats/kittens are vaccinated against URI, as well as other diseases, with the FVRCP vaccine.
 Symptoms include sneezing, runny nose, red/runny eyes, fever, sores on tongue/lips/nose, lack of appetite and lethargy.
-If you notice any of the above symptoms, please contact your community veterinarian.
+If you notice any of the above symptoms, please contact your veterinarian.

 Panleukopenia

 Also known as feline distemper, panleukopenia is a rare but infectious viral disease in cats.
 Symptoms include vomiting, diarrhea, lethargy, lack of appetite and sudden death.
-The disease strikes suddenly and progresses rapidly, so if you see any of the above symptoms, please contact your community veterinarian immediately.
-If your pet is diagnosed with panleukopenia, please call OHS medical staff at (503) 802-6800.
+The disease strikes suddenly and progresses rapidly, so if you see any of the above symptoms, please contact your veterinarian immediately.
+If your pet is diagnosed with panleukopenia, please call OHS medical staff at (503) 285-7722.

 Feline Leukemia